Low-Carb Food Swaps: 13 Tasty Swaps to Drastically Decrease Carbs

 3. Swap Noodles for Spiralized Vegetables

-Even on a low carb diet, you can still enjoy a delicious meal like pesto chicken zucchini noodles using a few strategic low carb food swaps.
+Even on a low-carb diet, you can still enjoy a delicious meal like pesto chicken zucchini noodles using a few strategic low-carb food swaps.
 One of the easiest ways to create long noodles similar to spaghetti is with a spiralizer.
-Vegetables like zucchini, sweet potato, and carrots are ideal for spiralizing and offering a tasty, gluten-free option.
+Vegetables like zucchini, sweet potato, and carrots are ideal for spiralizing and are a tasty, gluten-free option.

 - Kelp noodles: One serving (about a quarter of a package) contains just one gram of carbohydrate and less than ten calories.

-- Cabbage noodles: Good source of folate and only 5 grams of carbs per cup of cabbage.
-Slice thin and toss in salads or cook in a pan to wilt down and use as a replacement in any pasta dish.
+- Cabbage noodles: A good source of folate and only 5 grams of carbs per cup of cabbage.
+Slice thin and toss in salads or cook in a pan to wilt down and use as a carb replacement food in any pasta dish.